PDCMFinder/pdcm-lectern-validator/README.md

 - There is not a valid dictionaty configured in the system.

 ## /dictionary
-Get the current Lectern Dictionary used for the validations **HTTP Method**: GET
+Get the current Lectern Dictionary used for the validations.

+**HTTP Method**: GET
 ### Response
 #### Supported Media Types